SAML Secured Login is currently available as part of a beta trial. To add SAML login to your account, please contact [email protected].

 SAML, or Security Assertion Markup Language, is a secure, XML-based protocol for communicating identities between organizations.
 Put simply, SAML allows users to log in to all their critical services using one central, secure SAML account.

-By utilizing SAML, you can eliminate the need for having multiple sets of usernames and passwords for every service they use, offering your team a centralized, secure system for logging in to all of their critical services.
-For those who have utilized a Single-Sign On (SSO) tool in the past, think of SAML as another form of this login method.
-By configuring Accelo to use your SAML provider, your team can log into their Accelo accounts easily, through whatever service your company uses for SAML.
+By utilizing SAML, you can eliminate the need for having multiple sets of usernames and passwords for every service your team uses, offering your team members a centralized, secure system for logging in to all of their critical services.
+For those who have utilized a Single-Sign-On (SSO) tool in the past, think of SAML as another form of this login method.
+By configuring Accelo to use your SAML provider, your team can log in to their individual Accelo accounts easily through whatever service your company uses for SAML.

 Using this guide, you can:

 The SAML secured login protocol involves three different roles:

 The user: This is the person who is attempting to log in.

 The Service Provider (SP): This is the service that they're attempting to log in to, such as Accelo.

 The Identity Provider (IdP): This is the service provider that grants your SAML services.

 When the user wants to log in to an application like Accelo, that user will do so by logging in to his or her account with the Identity Provider.
 The Identity Provider will then validate the user’s identity and communicate that validity to Accelo, which will then log the user in to the system.

 There are a number of different Identity Providers to choose from, including Azure Active Directory, Okta, AuthAnvil and Active Directory Federation Services, among others.
 Accelo supports all major SAML services.